Sehuj/Learning_Python/README.md

 **Course Goals**

-Learn how to understand and code basic programs in Python
+Learn how to understand code in Python.
+Be able to make basic programs in Python.
+Understand complex topics that may exist in Python and not Java.

 **A Python Program I made**